What is Théodish Belief?

 Are all Théodish fellowship’s affiliated with each other?

 During the 1990’s, all active Théodish fellowships belonged to the Wínland Ríce.
-Once the Wínland Ríce disbanded in 2002, however, there remained no single banner under which all Théodsmen gathered.
+However, once Gárman Lord set aside his boar-helm (crown) in 2004 and the Wínland Ríce became “a kingdom in fallow,” there remained no single banner under which all Théodsmen gathered.
 Therefore, the bonds that exist between Théodish fellowships today are born from Right Good Will, shared history, or friendship rather than from hold-oaths or formal writs.